 “You take two spoonfuls of this, and you’ll feel better.”

-Little Teddy wouldn’t come out of his room for supper.
-Glory ate her food alone in the kitchen, saving the celebration pie for later.
+Little Teddy wouldn’t come out of his room for supper, so Glory ate alone in the kitchen that night.
 She checked in on Little Teddy before going to bed early.

 “Are you feeling better?” she asked him.

 The bawl that came out of Glory’s mouth the next morning was the sound of torture, self-inflicted.
 How could she not have awakened at the sound of Little Teddy in the middle of the night, nauseous, as he rummaged in the pantry for sugar to sweeten the gagging pink medicine!
 How could she have forgotten about the small brown-paper bags that she left on the pantry shelf.
 A small spoon with pink residue rested on the kitchen table next to the opened bag, the one labeled Lead Sugar.